rendajs/manual/manual/en/preferences.md

 The locations you can choose from:

 - **Global:** These preferences are stored in browser cookies.
-This causes the values to be shared across projects, content windows, and workspaces.
+This causes the values to be shared across projects, windows, and workspaces.
 - **Workspace:** Preferences are stored in the current workspace.
 Switching to a different project will not cause the preference to change.
 But switching to a different workspace means the value will change to either that of the new